In this article:

 - % Detractors: Total percent of responses where the score was 6 or below

-eNPS always rounds to a whole number.
+eNPS rounds to a whole number.

-Let's imagine we received the following responses:
+Let's imagine receiving the following responses:

 - Promoters: 10 (50% of total responses)

 - Passives: 5 (25% of total responses)